Czajnikowski/TrainTrippin/README.md

 [MVVM pattern](http://www.sprynthesis.com/2014/12/06/reactivecocoa-mvvm-introduction/) which
 is slightly better than a common MVC pattern.

-To allow offline access I have implemented custom response caching mechanism (default didnt work, because of `private max-age=0` `cache-control` returned by server) with strategy return from cache than load.
+To allow offline access I have implemented NSURLCache-based response caching mechanism with strategy return from cache than load.

 My main goals were to split responsibilities reasonably among view controllers, view-models,